Assistance League of Omaha is celebrating its 44th year as a chapter in 2019-2020!

 On May 17, 1994, Assistance League of Omaha purchased the building we are currently using, 3569 Leavenworth St. It was with great pleasure that we were able to have the building paid for in 3 years.
 Our Thrift Shop, located in this building, opened in 1995.
 Our earliest accounts of sales are from 1998-99 at $39,911.
 By 2014-15, our Thrift Shop revenue had increased to over $138,000.
 Thanks to generous donations from our members and friends, a hard-working crew of ‘lofty ladies’, volunteers who staff the shop weekly, and creative, diligent, organized thrift shop managers, it is our golden egg that keeps us in revenue year-round.

 We began the 2019-2020 year with 351 dedicated members.
 Our current philanthropic programs include ACT/PSAT, Assault Survivor Kits, Make a Difference Day, Operation Bear Hug, Operation School Bell, Operation Recovery and Operation Teen Parent.
 Major fund raising is accomplished through our popular Thrift Shop, Christmas Caravan, Annual Campaign, Style Show, grants, and donations from our members and the Omaha community.
 Assistance League of Omaha receives no city, state, or federal monies.

 Today we are one of 120 Assistance League chapters whose 26000 members have donated 3.2 million hours of volunteer service, serving 1.5 million people, and returning $38.8 millon to their local communities.
 Our national website can be viewed at www.assistanceleague.org.

 Operation School Bell is our Biggest Program

-Over three thousand four hundred (3400) children get to shop for new school clothing and shoes each year.
+Over four thousand (4000) children get to shop for new school clothing and shoes each year.